aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

 ### Customizing the deployment project's CDK project

-Now that users can customize the backend settings in the deployment tooling the CDK project for the deployment project needs to be updated to react to the new settings.
+Now that users can customize the backend settings when deploying, the CDK project for the custom deployment project needs to be updated to react to the new settings.

 ***Note: The .NET CDK projects generated by the deploy tool have the C# feature `Nullable` enabled in the project file.
-If you do not want this feature enabled edit the csproj file and remove the `Nullable` projecty from the PropertyGroup.***
+If you do not want this feature enabled edit the csproj file and remove the `Nullable` project from the PropertyGroup.***

 #### Deserializing settings

-When the deploy tool executes the CDK project it passes all of the settings collected from the user and deserializes into the `Configuration` type in the CDK project.
-We need to modify the `Configuration` type to have the new backend settings.
+When AWS Deploy Tool executes the CDK project it passes all of the settings collected from the user and deserializes them into the `Configuration` type in the CDK project.
+We need to modify the `Configuration` type to store the new backend settings.

 Create a new class called `BackendConfiguration` in the `Configurations` directory.
 Below is the code for this new type with the properties for `CreateNewTable` and `ExistingTableName`.

 ```
 namespace Acme.WebApp.DeploymentProject.Configurations